The

 stands before the AIEE showing his polyphase motor.
 Elihu Thomson

 was there and some in the group seemed to be impressed.
-One week later
+Within

 progress on the motor is slightly ahead of Oliver Shallenberger's